 To understand why 3D printing is a greener and less wasteful form of manufacturing, you would have to delve into what processes are involved in the general manufacturing of products.

 ‘Traditional’ manufacturing is a form of ‘subtractive’ manufacturing which involves cutting down or hollowing a piece of metal or plastic with factory machinery.
-This form of manufacturing is more outdated in the year 2018 than any other and although being more time efficient, the amount of manpower and capital required to fuel the manufacturing process is large in number.
+Although being more time efficient, the amount of manpower and capital required to fuel the manufacturing process is large in number.

 In comparison, 3D manufacturing is more of an additive manufacturing process as it involves creating successive layers of material until the object is created and thus includes a lot less wastage than traditional forms of manufacturing where all the leftover and rejected material is usually discarded off.
 Using 3D printers gives you the freedom to make objects of almost any shape or geometry as per your requirements.